 To see a comparison and different viewpoints on the story of the flood in the Bible and the story of the flood in the Epic of Gilgamesh visit here.
 Then discuss your ideas with your children.
 Discuss what you believe and why.

-You might want to tell these flood stories on the bank of a lake or river so you can discuss and imagine together what it would be like to have the water rise up and over all of the land on the earth.
+You might want to tell these flood stories on the bank of a lake or river so you can discuss and imagine together what it would be like to have the water rise up and over all of the lands on the earth.

 Have the kids make a Noah’s Ark craft.